 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Shortly after you turn onto this road, it will start ascending the mountain.
-This is Afono Pass.
+After you turn onto this road, it will start ascending the mountain.
 Continue up and over the mountain until you reach the top of the second ridge.
-It is marked by National Park signage and a large fale.
+It is marked by National Park signs and a large fale.
 The trailhead of the Lower Sauma Ridge Trail is at this fale.

 Views That Are Second to None